 Access and adjustments

 Should your application be successful you will be invited to attend an informal interview.
-Do you have any requirements are there any adjustments we can make to ensure that you are can attend with ease?
+Do you have any requirements, or are there any adjustments we can make to ensure that you are can attend with ease?

 EQUAL OPPORTUNTIES MONITORING INFORMATION PROFORMA